SeverinKnezevic/Work_in_Graphic_Design/README.md

 # Work_in_Graphic_Design
-My works in graphic design (freelance)
+My works in graphic design